V. Olympiad Stockholm 1912 Football Tournament

 Hungary: Domonkos - Rumbold, Révész - Szury, Károly, Vágó -

-Sebestyén, Bondár, Pataki, Schlosser, Borbás (cap).
+Sebestyén, Bodnár, Pataki, Schlosser, Borbás (cap).

 27 June 1912 - Råsunda idrottsplats, Solna - Att: 3,500

-Ref: Hugo Meisl (Aut)
+Ref: Hugo Meisl (Aut) - Lin: A. Ahlberg (Swe), G. Sahlin (Swe)

 SWEDEN 7 (Lorichs 1, 50, 65, Dahlström 52, 87, Persson 80, 88)